Skip to main content

 We believe in transparent reviews.
 Here's what DSPy doesn't handle well:

-• ⚠Cold-start problem: you need labeled examples before you can optimize, requiring manual annotation effort upfront that some teams underestimate
+• ⚠Cold-start problem: you need labeled examples before you can optimize, requiring manual annotation effort upfront that some teams underestimate.

-• ⚠Optimized prompts may overfit to the training distribution — performance can degrade on out-of-distribution inputs without careful validation set design
+• ⚠Optimized prompts may overfit to the training distribution — performance can degrade on out-of-distribution inputs without careful validation set design and held-out evaluation.

 Pros & Cons